 Raltegravir is a type of anti-HIV drug called an integrase inhibitor.
 Common side effects of raltegravir include diarrhea, nausea and headache; these are usually temporary and mild.
 The adult dose of raltegravir used is 400 mg twice daily.
 Raltegravir can be taken with or without food.

 What is raltegravir?

 Raltegravir, sold under the brand name Isentress, belongs to a class of anti-HIV (or antiretroviral) drugs called integrase inhibitors.
 Raltegravir is used in combination with other anti-HIV drugs to treat, but not cure, HIV.

 How does raltegravir work?

 Raltegravir works by interfering with an enzyme needed by HIV called integrase.
 Using raltegravir as part of combination therapy reduces HIV’s ability to infect cells and make copies of itself.

 How do people with HIV use raltegravir?

 Raltegravir is used in combination with several other anti-HIV drugs, usually nukes (nucleoside analogues), non-nukes (NNRTIs) and drugs from other classes, such as protease inhibitors.
 These combinations are called antiretroviral therapy, or ART.
-For more information on ART, see CATIE's A Practical Guide to HIV Drug Treatment.
+For more information on ART, see CATIE's Your Guide to HIV Treatment.